grbot/varcall/align/README.md

 ## Output

 The output directory will contain per sample directories.
-Each sample directory will contain
+Each sample directory will contain (Naming will differ depending on the type of lane sequencing that were done, see discussion above on lane)

 1. `NA12878.bam` - BAM file after BWA alignment (soft linked)
 2. `NA12878.md.bam` - BAM file after running MarkDuplicates (soft linked)